Why I Paint

 After spending too many years trying to apprehend that beauty by rendering the objects as I see them with my eyes, I have found that the emotional response experienced in viewing can be lost when it arrives on the canvas.

-On one hand, here is the landscape, moving me to respond to it and take my breath away.
+On one hand, here is the landscape, moving me to respond to it and taking my breath away.
 On the other hand, the painting is now on canvas.
 For all intents, it is the same image, yet lacking, and it does not take my breath away.
-Another artist would have understood this problem immediately, but it took me some time to realize that I need not to paint the landscape but to paint the feeling it gives me, and yet, because I love realism, to keep it real.
+Another artist would have understood this problem immediately, but it took me some time to realize that I need not paint the landscape but somehow incorporate the feeling it gives me, and yet, because I love realism, to keep it real.

 Some will call this the artist’s “interpretation,” a term I am uncomfortable with.
 To me, interpretation implies a disconnect from the very thing I am struggling to depict.
-So I do not interpret my landscapes and still lifes, rather I use their inherent structure and, using color and brushwork, overlay my response.
+So I do not interpret my landscapes and still lifes.
+Rather, I use their inherent structure and, using color and brushwork, infuse it with my response.

 A better way to think of my approach is this: The beauty I experience when viewing something is the human part of that thing; it is something experienced inwardly, and though the thing may be beautiful in its own right, the beauty is truly in the eye of the beholder….and so I continue my work to paint, realistically, the beauty I experience.